NAKED IN THE ARENA - Vulnerability, Creativity & Bravery

 There's something else I've already written, although it's not a snippet or even a post.
 It's one of the scenes from the first book of my gladiatrix series.
 I've been writing this ferocious female fighter since I was seventeen, when I desperately needed her.
 I've always needed her, which is why she's been a crucial part of my life for so long.
 She teaches me bravery.
 She teaches me triumph over seemingly insurmountable odds.
 She teaches me to get creative when I feel desperate, to get up when I've been battered into the ground, to strike when I see the opening, and to open when I feel vulnerable and afraid.

-This last is the most poignant point of her story arc.
+This last is one of the most important points of her story arc.
 There are so many she-ro stories about girls learning to stand up and take no shit, women finding their voices after being caught in a stranglehold, females doing badass things RAWRRRR!
 But this only comprises the first steps to healing and reclamation in a female who needs to bust out from under the thumb.

 I am always on the hunt for tales that bring the story of women like this to the next stage where all that strength and fire and steel may to be used in the manner they were meant--as protection.
 Not as a constant state of armored bristle and bitchitude to keep everyone at bay and fuck-the-man!
 But as a safeguard that provides the opportunity to soften, open, connect, glow, give.
 It allows the cultivation of that most elusive and precious of treasures...